 Calle Pensamiento, 16

 We found the place to be very clean and tidy both times we went but the majority of the tables were empty.
-However, the second time we went, I did find a couple of food stains on the tablecloth but they were almost on the other side of our table, where my food and hands wouldn’t be touching it.
-I do understand that it might be a lot of work to put fresh tablecloths on their tables especially with indoor restrictions being imposed for the near future.
+However, the second time we went, I did find a couple of food stains on the tablecloth but they were almost on the other side of our table, where my food and hands wouldn’t be touching.
+I do understand that it might be a lot of work to put fresh tablecloths on their tables, especially with indoor restrictions being imposed for the next few months.
 Otherwise, we found it to be very neat inside and the waitress made sure to keep her distance from her table when taking our order and talking to us.
 It was an extra step of professionalism that goes a long way in today’s world.

 Menú del día: 9.95€ (drink not included)